 Community Transitional Services (CTS) is a KYDOC contracted facility providing DOC approved Substance Abuse Programming (SAP) to male adults referred by the DOC and/or Probation and Parole.
 The program is approximately 183 days.
 In addition, MRS and parolee releases who need assistance in securing employment and/ or a home placement may reside here.

-CTS uses the Therapeutic Community model, along with Recovery Dynamics and the 12-Step program.
+CTS uses the Therapeutic Community model within A New Direction class model, and the 12-Step program.
 Accountability of self and others is mandatory in the program.
 All residents are required to participate in the daily cleaning of the facility, along with their own self-care.

 Movement outside the facility in the community is restricted and monitored.
 Residents are allowed passes for medical and dental needs, therapy, etc….
 Passes are granted on a case by case basis and are based on need.
 Residents are not allowed to drive personal vehicles or carry cellular telephones.

-Phone Calls: Residents transferred from another facility are allowed one free phone call upon their arrival.
-Residents have access to Securus telephones every day outside of program hours.
-Phone cards are available for purchase for $10 Monday – Friday.
+Residents transferred from another facility are allowed one free phone call upon their arrival.
 Residents have access to Telmate telephones every day outside of program hours.
 Funds for phone calls are through the residents’ Telmate account.

 Residents who will be residing in Jefferson County upon release are eligible to be considered for employment in the community in the last 30 days of their residency.
 Approval is granted based on one’s adjustment to the therapeutic community and must be approved by one’s Counselor and the SAP Coordinator.